armory/documentation/_admin_guides/authorization.md

 You must tailor this configuration to match your ldap database.
 * adjust `mycompany` and `com` to match your organization.
 * adjust `managerDn` and `managerPassword` on lines 8 & 9.
-* On line 11, you should change `groups` to be the parent DN of your groups.
+* adjust `groups` to be the parent DN of your groups.
-* On line 12, replace `member` with the key that you use when you add a user to a group.
+* replace `member` with the key that you use when you add a user to a group.
 In the sample data, 'member' is used to add isaac and don to the eng group.

 ## Application Access